uDEV2019/bura/README.md

 - Other weather sources
 - OLED dark theme

-## Translate
-Translations will be managed with [Weblate](https://hosted.weblate.org/) if/when my libre hosting request is approved.

-## Contribute
+## Translate/contribute
 Open issues and/or pull requests targeting the `dev` branch.
-[Signed and verified commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) are required.

 ## Donations
 I do not accept donations at the moment.
 I tried to accept them on Prognoza, but as soon as I received the first donation, PayPal shut down my account.